Important Information Concerning Your Patients

 Iron tablets should be ceased seven days before the procedure.

-Aspirin can safely be continued up to the time of the procedure, including colonoscopy.
+Aspirin and Warfarin can safely be continued up to the time of the procedure, including colonoscopy.

 The decision whether to cease these medications should only be made by the referring doctor or physician who commenced the therapy.
 (See Patient Forms) If the above medications are not ceased, then significant polyps will not be removed at the time of the procedure (diagnostic colonoscopy).